chrisbudnik/bigquery-ml-model-registry/bqml_registry/readme.md

 The `config.py` file contains a configuration class that facilitates BigQuery connection management, enables SQL queries on BigQuery tables, and checks for the required permissions.

-#### Features:

-- Initialize BigQuery connection settings.
-- Execute SQL queries on tables.
-- Check and validate read/write permissions for BigQuery tables.

-## Usage

-For installation and setup procedures, please refer to the primary README documentation.

-## Contributions

-Contributions to this project are always welcome.
-Feel free to raise issues or submit pull requests.

-## License

-This project is licensed under the MIT License.
-For more details, refer to the [LICENSE.md](LICENSE.md) file.